SolarAlma/ART/docs/prace_application.md

 ## 1. Summary of the project
 (To be published in the PRACE website.
 Maximum 500 words)

+The Atacama Large Millimeter/submillimeter Array (ALMA), which is currently the worlds' largest astronomical observatory, opened up a new window on the universe.
+Already within the first few years of operation ALMA led to many scientific discoveries.
+Since December 2016, ALMA is also used for observations of our Sun.
+It observes the Sun at a spatial resolution, which is unprecedented in this wavelength range, and offers novel means of determining the properties of the plasma in the Sun's outer atmospheric layers.
+These new diagnostic capabilities, which will ultimately progress our understanding of the Sun, still need to be developed and understood further in order to fully exploit their potential.
+Detailed numerical simulations of the solar atmosphere and artificial observations of it play a key role in this respect.

 ## 2. Scientific case of the project
 Explain the scientific case for which you intend to use the code(s).
 Maximum 500 words.